devunt/eslint-plugin-unocss/README.md

 - `unocss/class-names-order` - Enforce a specific order for class names in your code.
 - `unocss/duplicated-class-names` - Disallow duplicate class names in your code.
+- `unocss/no-excessive-whitespaces` - Disallow excessive whitespaces in your code.